 Laura Hanks, LCSW, is a clinical social worker and patient advocate who assists patients and families in finding support through every aspect of their cancer journey.

 Kurt Soell, PhD*, is a psychotherapist and counselor who has worked with young adult cancer patients for over 15 years.

-Jim Russell, PhD, is a neuropsychologist and counselor who has over two decades experience providing cognitive testing, counseling, and school and job support and intervention for young adult cancer patients.
+Jim Russell, PhD.*, is a neuropsychologist and counselor who has over two decades of experience providing cognitive testing, counseling, and school and job support and intervention for young adult cancer patients.

-Natasha Westrich-Wood is an art therapist who provides a safe outlet for expression of the thoughts and feelings of many of our cancer patients and their siblings.
+Natasha Westrich-Wood*, MA, ATR-BC, is an art therapist who provides a safe outlet for expression of the thoughts and feelings of many of our cancer patients and their family members.

 Gina Sundmacher, RN, BSN**, is a registered nurse trained in oncofertility and AYA navigation guiding AYAs through each unique challenge they face during their cancer journey.